bdelacretaz/selenium-jupiter-example/README.md

     docker run -it -v $HOME/.m2/:/root/.m2/ -v $PWD:/work maven:3.6.3-jdk-11-slim bash -c "cd /work ; mvn package"

-For now several tests are `@Disabled` as this `maven` Docker image does not provide any browsers, nor PhantomJS.
+For now several tests are `@Disabled` due to the limitations of this `maven` Docker image.